close

 How to fix a high bounce rate with Google

-Since Kissmetrics is an American service, the data they provide applies to OpenAI Analytics.
+Since Kissmetrics is an American service, the data they provide applies to Google Analytics.

 30 Ways to Reduce High Bounce Rates: